Karel-Tavernier/gerber_writer/doc/README.rst

 A Python library for writing Gerber files.

+* The API is much simpler than the Gerber format specification - 8 pages vs 200.
 * No need to read the 200 page Gerber format specification.
-* API much simpler than the Gerber format specification - 8 pages vs 200.
-* All common pad shapes built-in.
+* All common pad shapes are built-in.
-* User-defined pad special shapes
+* User-defined pads shapes are easily created.
 * 100% compliance with the specification, rev 2022.02.
 * Conservative, robust output files.
-* Risky constructs that fail in some buggy implementations are not used.
+* Risky constructs failing in some buggy applications are avoided.
-* Include standardized meta information needed for fabrication, such as which pads are vias.
+* Standardized meta information for fabrication, such as which pads are vias.
-* Verify whether the input parameters comply with the Gerber spec.
+* Input parameters are checked for compliance with the Gerber spec.
 * Stateless input (the gerber_writer takes care of the Gerber states).

 Example::